This episode is freely available thanks to the support of our subscribers

 Subscribers get exclusive access to new and all previous subscriber-only episodes, video downloads, and 30% discount for team members.
 Become a Subscriber

-We show how to detect which views in a lazy stack are currently on screen.
+We show how to detect which views in a lazy stack are currently onscreen.

 00:06 We're doing this episode remotely, since the work in our studio due to the water damage is ongoing.
 Hopefully, we'll be back next week; we'll see.
 We received some concerned messages after last week, but everything should turn out OK.